davidchyou/CRISPRHost/README.md

 General usage
 -------------
 As a minimum, nucleic-acid sequences need to be provided as a FASTA or a multi-FASTA formatted file, along with the path to the output directory.
 Additional options (next section) can also be specified.
+CRISPRHost can be called outside the source directory.

 	perl CRISPRHost.pl -in <fasta_path> -out <dir_path> <options>
 	perl /path/CRISPRHost.pl -in <fasta_path> -out <dir_path> <options>